-Our doctoral students are funded for a full four years with Graduate Teaching Fellowships (GTFs) and scholarships.
+Our doctoral students are funded for a full four years with Graduate Employment (GE) positions and scholarships.

-We also offer Graduate Teaching Fellowships to most of our Media Studies master’s students for up to two years.
+We also offer a limited number of Graduate Employment positions to our Media Studies master’s students for up to two years.

-A GTF appointment includes a monthly salary, tuition waiver, and comprehensive health insurance.
+A GE appointment includes a monthly salary, tuition waiver, and comprehensive health insurance.

 What other sorts of financial aid are available?

 A limited number of fellowships, scholarships, and awards are available through the Graduate School.
 Other forms of financial aid are available through the Office of Financial Aid.